 When the leader of Tribe Yuppie decides to try to bring his deceased comrades back to life using a book of the dead sold to him by a local shopkeep, things naturally go horribly awry.
 The zombies cannot be controlled by anyone, and it ends up unleashing a horde of the undead onto the city.
 Some of these creatures don’t look half bad; the makeup was actually decent on a lot of the zombies.
 There were also some that looked a little less scary, stumbling around like slightly irritated Wal Mart shoppers.
 The parity between the haves and the have nots in this film is striking, because there are some scenes that lend to the film’s credibility.
 Truly, some of the zombies look great, and some of the kills are not bad either.
 There’s just so much that doesn’t look good that it really harms the overall immersion.

-There were also some legitimate scenes of gore.
+Bottom line: While it was certainly not a good movie, there were some legitimate scenes of gore.
 They even killed a baby, and quite brutally, which was practically unheard of in the late 80’s.
 The movie is only an hour and 15 minutes long, so even if you absolutely hate it, you won’t be subjected to it for very long.
 So, I suppose that I can recommend this film to those who like seeing baby murder, and don’t want to take a long time doing it.
 That’s something, I guess.